adamavenir/bumble/README.md

 ``maxPosts`` will set the maximum number of posts available on the main page and RSS feed.

 ``introPostWords`` will truncate the opening paragraphs at 100 words, including *at least* the opening paragraph, and never cutting off a line mid-sentence.

+``maxRelated`` limits the number of related posts shown in a single post view.

+``randomRelated`` determines whether related posts should be shuffled or not.
+(If false, this will instead list your maximum of related posts in order of recency.)

 ``blogHome`` will accept routes like ``/`` or ``/blog`` or ``/somethingelse``.